 Record Your Insights Using Notes

-The Notes tool allows you to record your thoughts as you study, organize those thoughts into custom notebooks, and then recall what you’ve learned with faceted searching.
-With this fully cross-platform database, you can access your notes on Windows, macOS, iOS, Android, or the web.
-View your notes as a searchable list, use faceted browsing to filter the list so only the notes you want to see are displayed, or limit results to those addressing a particular book of the Bible.
+The Notes Tool allows you to record your thoughts as you study, organize those thoughts into custom notebooks, and then recall what you’ve learned with faceted searching.
+With this fully cross-platform database you can access your notes on Windows, macOS, iOS, Android, or the web.

 Note: This feature is available to all users.